 Dominic Monn gives an interview today about becoming a Machine Learning Engineer at Doist.
-Dominic is also an indie hacker who runs Mentor Cruise.
-It is a business which connects developers and entrepreneurs with people that can mentor them to success.
+Dominic is also an indie hacker who runs Mentor Cruise, where you can find an experienced coding mentor.
 It was great to chat with Dominic about how to get a machine learning job without a degree, finding a remote developer job and his tips for indie hackers.

 Hey, so can you introduce yourself?